TykTechnologies/tyk-helm-chart/README.md

       mountPath: /etc/certs

 ## Applying SSL Certs to Gateway and Dashboard Services
-To apply SSL certs to the Gateway and Dashbiard servies you will need to create a k8s secret in the same namespace as these services and then provide that service with the list of certs you want to apply.
+To apply SSL certs to the Gateway and Dashboard services you need to create a k8s secret in the same namespace as these services and then provide that service with the list of certs you want to apply.

 ```
   certificates: